Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Hiking and osteoarthritis: not a subject to ignore.

-If you're a twenty-something hiker, it might seem like a topic you can safely put off until "later".
+If you're a twenty or thirty-something hiker, osteoarthritis might seem like a topic you can safely put off until "later".

 A recent review on the topic of hiking and osteoarthritis caught my eye because it connected knee injuries with developing osteoarthritis.

-If you want to read it for yourself, it was published in the journal Arthritis Research and Therapy: Prevention of injury-related knee osteoarthritis, 2010, 12:215 edition.
+If you want to read it for yourself, the study was published in the journal Arthritis Research and Therapy: Prevention of injury-related knee osteoarthritis, 2010, 12:215 edition.

 The researchers, Charles R. Ratzlaff and Matthew H. Liang, are employed by the School of Population & Public Health in Vancouver, British Columbia.